YiweiMelodyChen/NLP-Course-XJTU/Assignment1/README.md

 python data-transfer.py
 ```

-this process takes about
+this process takes about hours to finish

-9.10

 ### pubmed